The-Tinkerers-Chronicle/mega2560-wifi/README.md

 ### ESP init data Memory Addresses

-**The ESP8266 that was on my boards 512kb version, I assumme they are all the same.**
+**The ESP8266 that was on my boards is 512 kb version, I assumme they are all the same.**
 ![image](https://github.com/The-Tinkerers-Chronicle/mega2560-wifi/assets/133438787/563bbf2d-2444-403d-92b1-c73616a877fc)

 (source: https://arduino.stackexchange.com/questions/33590/endless-loop-on-boot-after-reflashing-esp-12e-with-at-firmware)